stepanenko/react-info/README.md

 - All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.

 ## React memoization:
 Don't use memoization if you can't check the performance gains.
+MOST OF THE TIME YOU SHOULD NOT BOTHER OPTIMIZING UNNECESSARY RERENDERS.
+React is VERY fast and there are so many things I can think of for you to do with your time that would be better than optimizing things like this.
 - `React.memo` is a function used to optimize the renders of pure components and hooks.
 - Components that use hooks can be freely wrapped in `React.memo` to achieve memoization.
 - The result of the function wrapped in `React.memo` is saved in memory and returns the cached result if it's being called with the same arguments again. `React.memo` prevents functions from being executed in those cases.